Samir0420/Fruit-Ninja-Game/README.md

  #This is a README for my coded fruit ninja game for python.
  #I have made this game using PixelPad.io

-#To know and understand how this game was made, read through the files of code in this order...
+#To know and understand how this game was made, read through the files of code in this order:
 1. Main Scripts
 2. Room Scripts
 3. Object Scripts